Practical Theodicy

 The answer is: You

-In otherwards, we (the followers of Jesus) are often the answer to our prayer.
-We are to demonstrate the love of Jesus in practical ways showing genuine compassion and care.
-We come along side giving a gift of presence.
+In other words, we, the followers of Jesus, are often the answer to our own prayers.
+We are to demonstrate the love of Jesus in practical ways, showing genuine compassion and care.
+We come alongside giving a gift of presence.
 We are to identify with those who are wounded and advocate with them.
-We are to seek the reduction in the likelihood recurring tragedies by critically examining the systems that foster violence of every type.
+We aim to reduce the likelihood of recurring tragedies by critically examining the systems that foster violence of all types.

 Still mourning but asking God for my assignment in fulfilling my call as a peacemaker.
 I would ask you to consider making that your prayer as well,